 For academic rules and regulations that apply to all University students, see the Academic Rules section of this catalog.
 This section also contains special regulations that apply to all students matriculated in the College.

 Approval for combined, dual, and double programs of study must be obtained from each academic unit involved.

 PED General Electives

-Up to four credits in physical education (PED) courses numbered 100-299 may be included among the general elective credits counted toward a degree in the college for singly enrolled students.
+Up to 4 credits in physical education (PED) courses numbered 100-299 may be included among the general elective credits counted toward a degree in the college for singly enrolled students.

 Qualifying GPA varies, depending on the major.
 Departments may have additional criteria.
 Applicants are required to discuss tentative transfer plans with the academic chair or director of the proposed program of study.
 Students who meet department criteria will be admitted on a space-available basis.
 Transfer requests may be held until the end of the semester.

-Students unable to enroll for full-time study may complete the bachelor’s degree on a part-time basis through the College of Professional Studies (formerly University College).
-Part-time students register through the College of Professional Studies and are advised both by advisors in the College of Professional Studies and by faculty in Falk College.
+Students unable to enroll for full-time study may complete the bachelor’s degree on a part-time basis through University College (UC).
+Part-time students register through UC and are advised both by UC advisors and by faculty in the College.

-Falk College students are strongly encouraged to complete a minor and should seek assistance from their academic advisors in choosing a minor that will enhance their academic programs and add breadth and depth to their college experience.
-With careful and early planning, most minors can fit into the undergraduate curriculum without extra coursework.
-Descriptions and requirements for Falk College minors are listed below.
+Students in the College are strongly encouraged to complete a minor, and should seek assistance from their academic advisors in choosing a minor that will enhance their academic programs and add breadth and depth to their college experience.
+With careful and early planning, most minors can fit into the undergraduate curriculum without a need of extra coursework.
+Descriptions and requirements for minors in the College can be found in the list of programs below.